Estate Planning 101

 By: Sarah Ranger & Rachel Trafton, Maine Elder Law Firm

 As you know, we strongly believe in the importance of estate planning.
 This month we wanted to share some key estate planning information.
 We hope you enjoy this article provided by Sarah Ranger and Rachel Trafton at Maine Elder Law Firm.

 Estate planning is not just for the wealthy.
 Almost everyone should have at least a basic estate plan.
-Estate planning is simply making decisions ahead of time about what will happen to you and your property when you die or become incapacitated.
+Estate planning simply makes decisions ahead of time about what happens to you and your property when you die or become incapacitated.
 To ensure you meet your estate planning goals, work with an attorney to create valid legally binding estate planning documents.

 A basic estate plan consists of three documents:

 You may have heard of a Living Will or Healthcare Power of Attorney.
 An Advance Healthcare Directive incorporates both of these concepts and more.
 In a Directive, you choose an agent to make healthcare decisions for you if you cannot make them for yourself.

 You can specify your wishes for end-of-life care, like whether you want to receive life-sustaining treatment in certain situations.
 Customize the document by stating your wishes related to organ donation, your funeral, burial arrangements, consideration of a particular faith, and other preferences related to end-of-life care.

 A Financial Power of Attorney also called a Durable Power of Attorney or General Power of Attorney, names the person authorized to act as your agent for financial matters.
 You can name one agent or co-agents.
 You should name at least one backup agent in case your first choice becomes unavailable.

 Pick agents who you completely trust to act according to your wishes or best interests.
 If you name co-agents, choose individuals who do not disagree over financial decisions.
 A Financial Power of Attorney can be effective immediately upon signing or only upon your future incapacity as determined by a doctor or judge.